 The people of the Vale are known as reliable warriors steeped in honor and the worship of the Faith of the Seven.
 Some of the people living in the foothills of the Mountains of the Moon have rejected the authority of the Eyrie and live by their own rules.
 These mountain clans, such as the Black Ears and the Burned Men, are descendents of the First Men who raid unwary travelers.
 The people of the Three Sisters are known as Sistermen.

 Wheat, corn, and barley is grown in the Vale.
 Not even in Highgarden do the pumpkins grow any larger nor is the fruit any sweeter.
 House Waxley is known for producing scented candles in Wickenden.
 The candles can be scented with nutmeg and other costly spices.

-According to a semi-canon source, the Vale can perhaps raise forty-five thousand soldiers.
+According to a semi-canon source from 2005, the Vale can perhaps raise forty-five thousand soldiers.

 The Vale is where the Andals initially landed.
 As such, the Arryns are one of the oldest lines of Andal nobility in the Seven Kingdoms.
 They ruled as Kings of Mountain and Vale for approximately six thousand years, until they bent the knee to Aegon the Conqueror during the Targaryens' War of Conquest.

 Following the Rape of the Three Sisters two thousand years ago, the Vale warred with the North for a thousand years.
 The Wolf's Den was besieged by Osgood Arryn and burned by the Talon during the wars between the two kingdoms.
 The Three Sisters swore fealty to the Arryns, although their loyalty is tenuous.